Tazdotpy/appointmentsys/README.md

 # Appointment System

 A .NET 8 / Avalonia desktop application for managing medical appointments, clients, and services (imaging modalities).
+College project, expect it to not be as good as enterprise grade software please!
+Needs A LOT of improvement, like a LOT.
+Might use this for practice purposes.

 ## Features

 - **Clients Management**: Add, edit, delete, and view client (patient) records with contact info and notes.
-- **Services Management**: Manage imaging services (XRAY, ULTRASOUND, CT SCAN, MRI SCAN, MAMMOGRAPHY) with duration and pricing.
+- **Services Management**: Manage imaging services with duration and pricing.
 - **Appointments Scheduling**: Create, edit, and delete appointments linking clients to services with status tracking.
 - **Dashboard**: Overview of system statistics.
 - **User Authentication**: Login system with role-based access.